lucprincen/website/content/post/2017-06-10-working-less.md

 <br/>
 ## Turning it around

 I don't have a clear-cut answer for you as to how you can turn that around.
-I can tell you what brought my hours from an average of 60 a week to about 38 a week:
+But what I can tell you is what brought my hours from an average of 60 to about 38 a week:
 <br/>

 **1\.
 Get a time-tracker**
 ![My hours this week](/images/timi1.png)
-I've been using [Timi](https://timiapp.com) for about three years now and let me tell you: insights into how much your working is everything!
-This got my ball rolling.
+I've been using [Timi](https://timiapp.com) for three years now and let me tell you: insights into how much you're working is everything!
+This got the ball rolling for me.
 This got me to admit that I had a problem.
-I'm happy to recommand Timi to anyone by the way, but they're a dutch startup and I don't think they offer an enlish version yet.
+I'm happy to recommand Timi to anyone by the way, but they're a dutch startup and I don't think they offer an english version yet.

 In any case; the UI of Timi rocks.
-It's super easy; just like filling in a log since it's all just a textarea with very smart text interpretation.
+It's super easy: just like filling in a log since it's all just a textarea with very smart text interpretation.
 The lesson?
 Make sure your time-tracker is super easy to use.
 Don't let bad UI get in your way of creating a new habit.

 ![Logging hours](/images/timi2.png)